z64/discordcr-middleware/README.md

 Discord.add_ctx_property(db_user, Database::UserModel)

 # Add `Context#db_user`, with type `Database::UserModel`
-# This performs a `not_nil!` assertion whenever you try to call it to guarentee the type to the compliler.
+# This performs a `not_nil!` assertion whenever you try to call it to guarantee the type to the compiler.
 # You are responsible for ensuring it will never be `nil`.
 Discord.add_ctx_property!(db_user, Database::UserModel)
 ```